 Making Tax Digital (MTD) is a key part of the government’s plans to make it easier for individuals and businesses to get their tax right and keep on top of their affairs, as well as transforming HM Revenue and Customs (HMRC) into a world-leading digital tax authority.

-At present, the only legal requirement relating to MTD is the scheme for VAT, which applies to VAT registered businesses as of 1 April 2019.
-Although there have been rumours this date might change – or that MTD will be cancelled entirely – HMRC has issued a VAT Notice, making it fully official.
+At present, the only legal requirement relating to MTD is the scheme for VAT, which applied to VAT registered businesses from 1 April 2019.
+Although were rumours this date might change – or that MTD would be cancelled entirely – HMRC issued a VAT Notice, making it fully official.

 In summary, the current situation with MTD for businesses is: